This route take you up trails to the site of Seefin Passage Tomb which was built about 5,000 years ago.

 Passage-Graves are set in round earthen tombs.
 The chamber is approached with two stones bearing concentric diamond-like motifs resembling the human face.
 The burial chamber has two side-chambers on each side and one at the back.
 On the roof stone of the chamber near the entrance bears a decoration consisting of five lines.
 The grave has probably been open for a long time, as an Early Christian equal-armed cross can be seen on one of the roofing stones.
 Being situated on the top of a mountain, a climb up to it is worth it for the view alone.

-WARNING: there is no marked trail up to the tomb, but various trails leading to the grave: on a cloudy day, finding your way back can be challenging.
+WARNING: There is no marked trail up to the tomb so on a cloudy day, finding your way to and back can be challenging.

 How to get to Start Point: Forest entrance at Kippure Bridge

 - GRID REF: O 079 144

 - Nearest town is Blessington